Akari-Zero/gbs-basicArrayPlugin/README.md

-# gbs-basicArrayPlugin
+# Gameboy Studio Basic Array Plugin
-A Gameboy Studio Plugin that allows global variables to be treated as a basic array.
+This plugin allows you to treat an ordered list of global variables as a basic array.
+There is some required set up by the user to ensure the array functionality works.